13 Essential Godot Features Every 2D Game Developer Should Know (With Recommended Course)

 Groups: Flexible Object Identification

-# Function connected to the player's attack Area2D
+# Connected to player's sword Area2D

 func _on_sword_area_body_entered(body: Node2D):